 Next, let’s dive into the highlights of getting residency.

 If you move to Croatia before the transition period ends, you will be entitled to temporary residency in Croatia provided that you jump through all the hoops, provide all the requested documents and meet all the requirements.

 All residency applications must be submitted at the closest administrative police station to where you live.
 The police are part of the Ministry of Internal Affairs, called in Ministarstvo unutarnjih poslova in Croatian.
 We all call it “MUP” for short, which is how we will refer to the police for the rest of this post.

 The application process usually takes a few weeks for EU citizens.
 Once approved, you’ll be granted a 1-year temporary residence permit.
-EU citizens are usually given 5-year permits automatically, but UK nationals can only get a 1-year permit at this stage.
+EU citizens are usually given 5-year permits automatically, but some UK nationals are only being granted 1-year permits at this stage.
 This means that you’ll need to apply again for a new permit each year.

-Given that everything with Brexit goes as planned, UK nationals will most likely need to apply as third-country nationals starting in 2021.
+Given that everything with Brexit goes as planned, UK nationals will need to apply as third-country nationals starting in 2021.

 Next, we will go over all of the requirements for residency.